Francophone Mobility Chair

 5. Requirements related to the stay at the University of Ottawa

-- The duration of the stay must be a minimum of four months, and cannot exceed a year.
+- The duration of the stay must be a minimum of two (2) months, and cannot exceed a year.
 The stay may not be divided into two or more visits.

 - The chairholder must live in the National Capital Region (Ottawa-Gatineau) during their mandate, and their presence on campus during the academic year is mandatory.